CALEDONIA, IOWA

 Gary B. Speck

-This month we will delve into the history of a ghost town very few people will have ever heard of.
-Caledonia is located in the northwest quarter of Section 10, Lotts (Lots) Creek Township (T67N, R29W), Ringgold County, Iowa about three miles north of the state line.
+CALEDONIA is one of those ghost towns few people have ever heard of.
+It is located at the junction of 290th St/260th Ave., on the section line (section line road is 260th Ave.) between Sections 10 & 11, Lotts (Lots) Creek Township (T67N, R29W), Ringgold County, Iowa about three miles north of the state line and south-southeast of Mt.
+Ayr.
 The site is north of County Route (CR) J55, three miles east of CR P46, at a point six miles south of Mt.
 Ayr.
 A cemetery still marks the site.

 This old agricultural community is typical of the thousands of small towns that once dotted the great American Heartland.
 They were born, lived, died, and have nearly disappeared from the American landscape.
 Most were unheralded and their stories have faded with the passing of the pioneers.